-If you are coming into the school to get your child for an appointment that requires them to leave school early, you need to PARK your car in the parking lot, not along the curb.
+If you are coming into the school to get your child for an appointment which requires they leave school early, you need to PARK your car in the parking lot, not along the curb.
 The curb is for cars to pull up so their child can get into the car without the parent coming into the school.
 If a car is parked along the curb, it ties up the flow of traffic.
 PLEASE DO NOT COME INTO THE SCHOOL TO GET YOUR STUDENT AT DISMISSAL UNLESS THEY ARE LEAVING FOR AN APPOINTMENT.

 We do have a crosswalk between Cottonwood and Sunflower.
 In the morning, there is a crossing guard to help students cross.
-At night, students walking to Sunflower are gathered in the commons area and walked across the street by staff members.
+At night, students walking to Sunflower are gathered in our commons and walked across the street by three of our staff members.
 Students are not to walk to Cottonwood from Sunflower.